8 Key Public Relations Skills Needed in 2023

 You are able to know what pages are visited, how long for, test different headlines, styles, and layout.
 Data is only as useful as your understanding of it and ability to use it to your advantage.

-Being able to use and understand platforms such as Google Analytics is a good place to start.
+Using and understanding platforms such as Google Analytics is a good place to start.
 For example with cohort analysis, you can start to see how well you bring people back to your site.
 What happened on a specific day that drove results and so on.
 AVE will soon become a mystic metric, relegated to the past.

 These are what I call the core skills.